raffifu/pokemon-truecolor/README.md

 # Pokemon True Color

-Pokemon True Color is a python script to visualize random pokemon in terminal
+Pokemon True Color is a Python script to visualize random pokemon in terminal.

 ## Requirements

-1. Internet Connection
+1. Internet connection
-2. Terminal with true tolor support
+2. Terminal with true color support
-   > Check [this post](https://gist.github.com/XVilka/8346728#now-supporting-truecolor) to know more about True color in terminal
+   > Check [this post](https://gist.github.com/XVilka/8346728#now-supporting-truecolor) to know more about True color in terminal.

-## How to use
+## How to Use

 1. Install dependencies